 “Now that we can measure so many markers simultaneously, for the first time we have the ability to comprehensively study cell types and their signaling and functional state in normal tissue and especially in tumors, and also how they are spatially arranged.”

-histoCAT software is an innovative computational Imaging Mass Cytometry™ analysis toolbox that enables comprehensive analysis of cellular phenotypes and their interrelationships within the spatial context of the tissue microenvironment.
+histoCAT software is an innovative computational IMC analysis toolbox that enables comprehensive analysis of cellular phenotypes and their interrelationships within the spatial context of the tissue microenvironment.
 Developed in the laboratory of Bernd Bodenmiller at the University of Zurich, histoCAT includes novel algorithms to identify the relationships and “social networks” between cells in healthy and disease states and across experimental cohorts.
-Under the agreement with the University of Zurich, Fluidigm obtained rights to globally distribute histoCAT along with the Hyperion™ Imaging System.
+Under an agreement with the University of Zurich, Fluidigm obtained rights to globally distribute histoCAT along with the Hyperion Imaging System.

 Boost productivity, control costs and minimize downtime with service plan options that are attractively priced and include regularly scheduled maintenance visits to ensure that your Hyperion Imaging System is kept in peak operating condition.